Teknoboomer/PackageTracker/README.md

-1) Purpose of Project and Development Philosophy
+I) Purpose of Project and Development Philosophy

 This project is a demonstration of my software skills with regards to both architecture and development.
 The development was done with the same attention to detail that would apply to a production application.